Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: The auction algorithm

-Note that for (approximate-)equilibrium prices $p$, $\alpha p$ also gives (approximate-)equilibrium prices with the same allocation, for any $\alpha>0$.
-In our algorithm, the minimum price will remain at most $1+\epsilon$ throughout, see Lemma~\ref{lem:minprice}.
+Note that it is the ratio $p_{\max}/p_{\min}$ rather than the actual values of $p_{\max}$ and $p_{\min}$ that matter: by Assumption~\ref{assumption1}, for (approximate-)equilibrium prices $p$, $\alpha p$ also gives (approximate-)equilibrium prices with the same allocation, for any $\alpha>0$.
+In our algorithm, the minimum price will remain $1$ throughout, see Lemma~\ref{lem:minprice}. \begin{theorem} Assume all agents have WGS demand systems.
+Let $T_F$ be an upper bound on the running time of the subroutine \textnormal{\pFindNewPrices{}} and assume that $T_F = \Omega(m)$.
+Algorithm~\ref{exchangeMarkets} finds a $4\epsilon$-approximate market equilibrium in time $O\left(\frac{nmT_F}{\epsilon^2}\cdot \log \left(\frac{p_{\max}}{p_{\min}}\right)\right).$ \end{theorem}